The Enduring Appeal of Wood-Burning Fireplaces: A Complete Guide

 Types of Wood Fireplaces

-These are built from brick or stone and form part of the home’s structure.
+1. Traditional Masonry Fireplaces: These are built from brick or stone and form part of the home’s structure.
 They deliver a timeless, robust look and often serve as a lasting centerpiece.
+For inspiration, see our indoor fireplaces collection.

-Factory-built models that are easier and more affordable to install.
+2. Prefabricated (Zero-Clearance) Fireplaces: Factory-built models that are easier and more affordable to install.
 These are well-insulated and can be added during renovations or new builds.
+To explore built-in options, visit our built-in fireplaces collection.

 Benefits of Wood-Burning Fireplaces